-G Suite is a powerful set of online productivity tools and Google Forms is one of the most useful (and often overlooked) apps in the platform, especially if you’re working with Google Sheets.
+Google’s G Suite is one of the most powerful productivity tools with a range of impressive apps.
+Google Forms is one of the most useful (and perhaps most overlooked) apps on the platform, especially if you are using Google Sheets.

-For internal company purposes, you can use forms for collecting supply requests, job applications, IT or vacation requests.
-For customers and clients, you can use forms for orders and checkout.
+Google Forms can streamline and optimize a number of tasks within your business operations.
+For internal purposes, you can use forms to collect supply requests, job applications, or vacation requests.
+For customers and clients, you can use forms for specific orders and checkouts.

 - No need to copy-paste data: you can connect your Google Forms to Google Sheets.

-- Safer than allowing multiple people to enter information in a spreadsheet.
+- Data integrity: Google Forms are a safer way to collect data than allowing multiple people to enter information in a spreadsheet.

-- Customizable design — add logos, photos and videos.
+- Customizable design: you can add logos, photos, and videos.

-- All the same sharing functions as Google Sheets and Docs.
+- Sharing functions: it has all the same sharing functions as Google Sheets and Docs.

 If you need help designing your Google Form, check out this step-by-step video tutorial.